mantil-io/docs/commands/mantil_aws_uninstall.md

 and what account will be managed by command.

 By default you will be asked to confirm the destruction.
-This behaviour can be disabled using the --force option.
+This behaviour can be disabled using the --yes option.

 ### USAGE
 <pre>